sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Connect profiles may not be appropriate.

-Matching of the identity assertion based on claims to a local identifier or 'account' related to the individual identity at a level of assurance is a requirement where the government in question is not able to provide a single identifier for all citizens based on an authoritative register of citizens.
+Matching of the identity assertion based on claims to a local identifier or `account` related to the individual identity at a level of assurance is a requirement where the government in question is not able to provide a single identifier for all citizens based on an authoritative register of citizens.